rancher/fleet-docs/docs/cli/fleet-cli/fleet_apply.md

-      --target-namespace string                Ensure this bundle goes to this target namespace --targets-file string                    Addition source of targets and restrictions to be append --username string                        Basic auth username for helm repo
+      --target-namespace string                Ensure this bundle goes to this target namespace --targets-file string                    Addition source of targets and restrictions to be append --username string                        Basic auth username for helm repo --driven-scan                            Use driven scan.
+Bundles are defined by the user.
+                                               Paths will be defined by the tuple <base, options> separated by a separator.
+                                               The default separator is the character :.
+If you need to use a different one, use the --driven-scan-sep flag.
+      --driven-scan-sep                        Separator used for user-driven bundle generation paths. (default: :)
 ```

 ### SEE ALSO